Trex (card game): Queens

 The strategy for picking queens is the same for the king of hearts, except it applies to all suits.
 It is preferable to be able to double at least two queens when a player pick this contract, but not necessary.
 Queens in a player's hand that they cannot double can at least assure that no one else will double them, and the player can mediate the loss from collecting one with a doubled queen given to an opponent.

 Strategy

 Same as the king of hearts except it applies to all suits.
 Also, the player has to pay to keep track of both kings and aces of each suit.

 It is always preferable for a player to collect a non-doubled queen if they can, to make their opponent to collect a doubled queen.

-Queens is usually an economic game, where the player has to weigh their wins and losses.
+Queens is usually an economic game, where the player has to weight their wins and losses.

 Tafreesh (see above) is a very common strategy in this contract, and especially useful when a player has a queen with a lot of protection of low ranks.